rulerrobin/SelfEduTracker/Learning_Log2022.md

 - [ ] CS50's Introduction to Computer Science
 - [ ] CS50W: Web Programming with Python and JavaScript
 - [ ] Find and start a bootcamp course to give direction
-- [ ] Responsive Web Design - freecodecamp.org
+- [ ] The Odin Project Foundations and Javascript Courses
 - [ ] Learn git a bit more and update as I go
 - [ ] Complete a few mini web pages/projects